izuberi/FinalProject/README.md

 I conducted a usability test using the rough prototype of the app iKo on a first year transfer student at UCLA.
 Similar to the persona that was created the interviewee was also a student who had just moved to Los Angeles was feeling a bit overwhelmed with the new and unfamiliar environment.
 She was asked to complete the task of adding a new friend to her group and send her a message about 'Studying together at Hedrick' and to also add a new class into her own schedule.
 Whilst conducting the interview we asked her for verbal feedback whilst completing the tasks and observed the difficulty level of the tasks.

-Below is the Testing Video from the Interview
 ![](https://izuberi.github.io/Portfolio/Testing.mov)

 ## Results and Reflection